 For example, Paypal uses extensive data resources, enabling machine learning algorithms.
 Usually, these algorithms can analyze billions of transactions to identify any possible fraud transactions.

-Similarly, one can also use big data to view which payment methods are best or popular.
+Similarly, one can also use big data to view which payment methods are best or most popular.

 9. Better Pricing Decisions